DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 Payment cards (credit cards or debit cards) are subject to validation checks and authorization by Your card issuer.
 If we do not receive the required authorization, We will not be liable for any delay or non-delivery of Your Order.

+## Free Version

+The Company may, at its sole discretion, offer a free version of the Service with limited features.
+The free version is provided "AS IS" and "AS AVAILABLE" without any warranties or guarantees of any kind.
+The Company reserves the right to modify or discontinue the free version at any time without prior notice.

+## Trial Periods

+The Company may offer trial periods for certain Subscription plans.
+During the trial period, You will have access to the Service for a limited time at no cost.
+At the end of the trial period, You will be automatically charged for the Subscription plan unless You cancel before the trial period ends.
+The terms of the trial period, including its duration, will be specified at the time of the offer.

 ## Subscriptions

 ### Subscription period

 The Service or some parts of the Service are available only with a paid Subscription.
-You will be billed in advance on a recurring and periodic basis (such as daily, weekly, monthly or annually), depending on the type of Subscription plan you select when purchasing the Subscription.
+You will be billed in advance on a recurring and periodic basis (such as monthly or annually), depending on the type of Subscription plan you select when purchasing the Subscription.

 At the end of each period, Your Subscription will automatically renew under the exact same conditions unless You cancel it or the Company cancels it.